 I joined the Wilmington College faculty in the fall of 2015 to teach Biology.
 I am interested in studying public health issues and their connection to organismal biology and human health.
 I am passionate about teaching biology at the undergraduate level where I can connect my broad research experience to the classroom through teaching courses like General biology, Anatomy and Physiology and undergraduate research courses.
-I have over 18 years of teaching and research experience in Biology.
-I have received 2010 Microbiology Educator Award from the Ohio Branch of the American Society for Microbiology and 2012-teaching award at Wilberforce University.
+I have over 24 years of teaching and research experience in Biology.
+I received the 2010 Microbiology Educator Award from the Ohio Branch of the American Society for Microbiology, the 2012-teaching award at Wilberforce University, the 2018 Faculty Excellence award by the Southwestern Ohio Council for Higher Education (SOCHE).

 - Assistant Professor of Biomedical Science, Antioch College, Yellow Springs, OH.
 2012-2015